RedPointGlobal/redpoint-aml/README.md

 REVISION: 2
 TEST SUITE: None
 ```
-It takes a few minutes for the all the Mercury services to start.
-Please wait about 5-10 minutes before proceeding to retrieve the ingress endpoints in the next step.
+It may take some time for all the Mercury services to fully initialize.
+We recommend waiting approximately 5-10 minutes to ensure that the services are completely up and running.
+This patience is crucial for the successful retrieval of ingress endpoints in the subsequent step.

 ### Mercury Endpoints
-- Retrieving Endpoints:
 To view the Mercury endpoints, use the following kubectl command.
 This command lists all the ingress resources in the redpoint-mercury namespace, showing you the configured endpoints.
 ```
 kubectl get ingress --namespace redpoint-mercury